wiseman-timelord/Chat-Gradio-Gguf/README.md

 ## Credits
 - [X](https://x.com/) - [Grok](https://x.com/i/grok), at the time Grok3Beta.
 For much of the complete updated functions that I implemented.
 I found only 1 major flaw in the AI, that was with being unable to have multiple buttons in the same row.
 - [Deepseek](https://www.deepseek.com/), at the time, 3 and R1.
-For re-attempting the things Grok3Beta was unable to do first time.
+For re-attempting the things Grok3Beta was having difficulty with.

 ## License
 **Wiseman-Timelord's Glorified License** is detailed in the file `.\Licence.txt`, that will later be added.